 On Mac OS and Windows, the tools can be downloaded from their respective web sites, as described below.

-GF is written in Haskell, so first of all you need the Haskell Platform, e.g. version 7.10.3.
+GF is written in Haskell, so first of all you need the Haskell Platform, e.g. version 8.0.2 or 7.10.3.
 Downloads and installation instructions are available from here:

 Once you have installed the Haskell Platform, open a terminal (Command Prompt on Windows) and try to execute the following command: